 Foot and ankle surgery performed by ACPS members can be conducted as day-case surgery or may require an overnight stay, depending on the individual needs of the patient.
 Surgeries are performed under local or general anesthesia.
 In the postoperative phase, patients are closely monitored and managed based on their unique requirements and recovery stages.

-A Podiatric Surgeon is not a medical doctor, but a qualified specialist podiatrist who specialises in the diagnosis and treatment of foot problems by both surgical and non-surgical methods.
+A Podiatric Surgeon is not a medical practitioner, but a qualified specialist podiatrist who specialises in the diagnosis and treatment of foot problems by both surgical and non-surgical methods.
+We are proud of our unique model of specialist training.

 The ACPS, in line with the global reputation of podiatric surgery, has a long-standing history of leadership and innovation in the field of foot surgery.
 ACPS members have dedicated years of energy and expertise to research, investigation, and mastery of medical and surgical therapeutics related to the foot and ankle.
 Treatment and management options for foot and ankle problems may involve surgery, medicines, casts or splints, and allied therapies.